hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

 ### About Stationary
 * The first step is often to make the data stationary. <b>A stationary series is one in which the properties – mean, variance and covariance, do not vary with time.
 It should not show any trend nor seasonality. - Strict Stationary</b>
   * "Trends can result in a varying mean over time, whereas seasonality can result in a changing variance over time, both which define a time series as being non-stationary."
+When running a regression model, the assumption is that all of the observations are all independent of each other, so to use regression model, we need to remove the correlation with time.
 This is why when doing time series modeling, we want to make sure the data is stationary, and need to remove the trend and seasonality first.
   * My code - Metrics used to measure stationary: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/7741ccebbbaa3708cd28ddf9c82b6116e3522986/sequencial_analysis/time_series_stationary_measures.ipynb
     * Different metrics may measure different types of stationary, but what we need is strict stationary.
     * When KPSS and ADF are both showing stationary, it tend to be strict stationary.